chang/jwilber.github.io/_posts/2017-04-18-Trump-Would-Have-Won-Anyway.md

 Conclude
 Ideally, if you live in a democracy, then regardless of your political loyalty you want a representative system.
 That is, you want a system where majority vote dictates rule.

-People criticise the electoral college for saying that it gives unequal representation to smaller states.
-We removed this unequal representation and showed that no matter what the pre-apportioned amount of electoral college votes, Republicans still would have won the election.
-This despite there having been more Democratic votes in total.
-This is true both for simulated and non-simulated states.

 So does the electoral college favor Republicans?
 In its current implementation with 3 apportioned votes per state: yes.
 Is this biased system responsibe for swinging the election to Republicans?
 No.